- Primary suites and expanded bedroom wings

 The strongest examples are the ones where the added space makes the original home feel better resolved, not just larger.

-See the broader project portfolio in West Metro lake home and read the home addition budget guide.
+See the West Metro lake home and read the home addition budget guide.

 Right-sized growth

-Start with what the house is missing, not just how much square footage you can add.
+Start with what the house is missing, not how much you can add.

-The goal is not more space for its own sake.
-It is better living, better function, and a home that still feels architecturally honest after the addition is complete.
+The goal isn't more space for its own sake.
+It's better living, better function, and a home that still reads as one house after the addition is done.